RBC Capital Mkts lifts GrafTech International Ltd. [EAF] price estimate. Who else is bullish?

-GrafTech International Ltd. [NYSE: EAF] gained 3.76% or 0.31 points to close at $8.56 with a heavy trading volume of 1133038 shares.
-It opened the trading session at $8.21, the shares rose to $8.79 and dropped to $8.21, the range by which the price of stock traded the whole day.
-The daily chart for EAF points out that the company has recorded -32.22% loss over the past six months.
-However, it is still -53.96% lower than its most recent low trading price.
+GrafTech International Ltd. [NYSE: EAF] closed the trading session at $8.03 on 06/16/20.
+The day’s price range saw the stock hit a low of $7.92, while the highest price level was $8.39.
+The stocks have a year to date performance of -30.90 percent and weekly performance of -2.67 percent.
+The stock has been moved at -34.40 percent over the last six months.
+The stock has performed 37.03 percent around the most recent 30 days and changed 0.37 percent over the most recent 3-months.

-If we look at the average trading volume of 1.80M shares, EAF reached to a volume of 1133038 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.70M shares, EAF reached to a volume of 1098758 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about GrafTech International Ltd. [EAF]:
+Here’s what leading stock market gurus have to say about GrafTech International Ltd. [EAF]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for EAF shares is $8.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on EAF stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.